 You always hear that you should cool down after a run, especially a workout with faster running like intervals or a tempo.
 But why is that?
 What does a cool down actually achieve – and are you cooling down effecively?

 How & Why to Cool Down After a Run

 Purpose of a Cool Down

-The most basic purposes of a cooldown are to transition from work to rest and to start the recovery process.
+The most basic purposes of a cool down are to transition from work to rest and to start the recovery process.

-Cooldowns are most beneficial after a hard workout (tempo run, interval run, etc) or long run.
+Cool downs are most beneficial after a hard workout (tempo run, interval run, etc) or long run.
 The harder the effort, the more important it is to gradually bring your heart rate down and start the recovery process.

 A cool down is less about clearing out by-products from energy production and more about transitioning your body from a state of work/stress to rest/recovery.

 How to Effectively Cool Down After A Run

 Your cool down does not need to last a long time in order to be effective.
 Even five to 10 minutes of easy running or walking will achieve the purpose of a cool down.
 This will lower your heart rate and signal to your body to begin repairing.
-If you often experience nausea after a workout, a cooldown can minimize that by gradually restoring your circulation to normal.
+If you often experience nausea after a workout, a cool down can minimize that by gradually restoring your circulation to normal.